paulnorthrop/donut/README.md

 ### An example

 We use a simple example from the `RANN:nn2()` documentation.
 We suppose that both variable should be wrapped, on the ranges (0, 2*π*) and (0, 3) respectively.
 We choose the query points of interest to illustrate the wrapping of the variables.
-In the plot, the query points are indicated with colour-coded crosses and the 8 nearest neighbours of each point are shaded in the same colour.
+In the plot, query points are indicated with colour-coded crosses and the 8 nearest neighbours of each point are shaded in the same colour.

 ``` r
 library(donut)